 Developing, adapting and adopting new and emerging technologies will support our healthcare system to become more cost-effective, efficient and inclusive.

 Australia is already a global leader in health, but it is critical that we continue to identify what we want for our society, what action government and the sector need to take and how this will translate to a health sector of the future.

 In this context, the Australian Academy of Technology and Engineering is undertaking a project to assess the readiness of the Australian health industry sector to develop, adapt and adopt new technologies over the next decade to address these challenges and achieve positive health outcomes for Australia.

 The Academy has identified a number of key megatrends and additional challenges facing the health sector over the next decade.
 Within the framework of these megatrends and challenges the project will highlight new and emerging technologies within the areas of prevention and wellness, diagnosis and treatment.

-The final report is expected to be launched in early 2020.
+The final report will launch on Tuesday 7 at online CEDA event.
 The report will provide guidance for policy-makers and research organisations by identifying jobs of the future and future skill needs, key research areas to address knowledge gaps and policy actions to facilitate industry readiness.